Travel by local train, road and boat from Central Java to Bali on our exciting new 2-week Indonesia tour

-Our fascinating, varied and original Java Overland tour takes you on a 2-week tour by road, rail and boat through Central and East Java to finish at a charming eco-lodge in a little-visited corner of the island of Bali.
+Our fascinating, varied and original Java Overland tour takes you on a 12-day journey by road, rail and boat through Central and East Java to finish at a charming eco-lodge in a little-visited corner of the island of Bali.

-A few of the many varied highlights on our Java Overland tour: dawn at awe-inspiring Borobudur – a 9th-century Buddhist temple; a dusk trip to another World Heritage site, Prambanan Temple; an early morning jeep ride through an active caldera to watch the sunrise over Mount Bromo; hiking through the misty valleys of the mysterious Dieng Platea; a walk through Malang’s amazing labyrinthine ‘Rainbow Village’; and a day’s exploration of the rarely visited Alas Purwo National Park.
+A few of the many varied highlights on our Java Overland tour include awe-inspiring Borobudur – a 9th-century Buddhist temple and a dusk visit to Prambanan Temple – both World Heritage sites, an early morning jeep ride through an active caldera to watch the sunrise over Mount Bromo; a walk through Malang’s amazing labyrinthine ‘Rainbow Village‘; meeting the extremely friendly locals on a walking tour of Solo’s colourful market and a day’s exploration on foot, by boat and by jeep of the remote and rarely visited Alas Purwo National Park.

-As with our other tours, the emphasis is on combining both famous and off the beaten track sites, while staying in smaller. boutique and eco-style hotels, sampling the superb, authentic local cuisine and meeting plenty of the island’s fantastically friendly inhabitants.
+As with our other tours, the emphasis is on combining both the famous and off-the-beaten-track sites, while staying in smaller. boutique and eco-style hotels, sampling the superb, authentic local cuisine and meeting plenty of the island’s fantastically friendly inhabitants.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 2 - Yogyakarta - countryside and street food tours
+Day 2 - Yogyakarta - village cycling tour and Borobudur

-Optional early visit to the colourful local market, before heading out of town to a nearby village for a leisurely cycle ride through the farms, orchards and countryside.
-We will have the opportunity to meet the locals and discover some of the village’s cottage industries.
-Afternoon walking tour of the colourful, riverside district, followed by an evening street food tour.
+Head out of town to a nearby village for a leisurely cycle ride along country lanes past farms, orchards and scenic countryside.
+Along the way, we will have the opportunity to meet the locals and discover some of the villagers’ traditional cottage industries.
+Afternoon visit to the famous Borobudur Temple with a return to ‘Jogja’ city for an evening street food tour.

 Overnight: Yogyakarta Transport: Bike, Walk, Meals: B, D,

-Day 3 - Yogyakarta - World Heritage sites of Borobudur and Prambanan
+Day 3 - Kotagede and sunset at Prambanan

 Overnight: Yogyakarta Transport: Minibus, Walk, Meals: B,

-Morning walking tour of Solo including the bustling and very friendly market, Pasar Legi and the City’s famous old Sultan’s Palace.
+Short drive to nearby Solo where we’ll head for the bustling and very friendly market, Pasar Legi, plus the town’s fascinating flea market and the famous old Sultan’s Palace.
 In the afternoon we’ll do a walking tour of Laweyan – a charming labyrinth of narrow lanes and old houses that form Solo’s traditional batik-making quarter.

 Overnight: Solo Transport: Minibus, Walk, Meals: B, L,